fkie-cad/friTap/README.md

 ## Installation

-Installation is simply a matter of `pip3 install friTap`.
+Installation is simply a matter of `pip3 install fritap`.
 This will give you the `friTap` command.
 You can update an existing `friTap` installation with `pip3 install --upgrade friTap`.

 Alternatively just clone the repository and run the `friTap.py` file or download the friTap standlone version from the release page.